 An intro to the legal situation for traditional products and OTC medicines in Chile.
-Prepared in association with Carey, a leading global law firm, this is an extract from The Pharma Legal Handbook: Chile, available to purchase here for USD 99.
+Prepared in association with Carey, a leading global law firm, this is an extract from The Pharma Legal Handbook: Chile, available to purchase here for GBP 99.

 1. What are the regulatory requirements for traditional, herbal, complementary, or alternative medicines and devices?

 In Chile, Traditional Herbal Medicines shall be understood as those constituted by plants or parts of plants, fresh or dried, whole or crushed, packaged and labeled by hand and labeled with the commonly used name in the field of Chilean cultural traditions, which have been recognized in the respective technical rule approved by Supreme Decree of the Ministry of Health.
 These medicines must:

 - Be in a list contained in a technical rule approved by Supreme Decree of the Ministry, issued in use of their legal technical regulatory powers, which will indicate the denomination, therapeutic properties and uses of each of them, should be used as auxiliaries symptomatic.

 - Be hand-packed as isolated plant species, not mixed.

 - Include in their labels only those properties recognized in the aforementioned decree.

 Resolution N° 548/2009 issued by the Ministry of Health approved the list of Traditional Herbal Medicines allowed in the country and their medical properties.